Answers To 21 HIPAA Dental Questions You Were Afraid To Ask

 What Is PHI?

-HIPAA violations reach into the tens of thousands and have maximums of 1.5 million per violation.
+HIPAA violations reach into the tens of thousands and have maximums penalties of $1.5 million per violation.
 Dentists should take action to mitigate all violations whether they are large or small.
 The most common dental HIPAA compliance violations are:

 - Dishonest employees accessing files